Glegolas/IDEAL-Love2D-gamestate/README.md

 return false
 ```
-- A function that takes an indice (a number pointing to a valid gamestate in the gamestates list) and a data table.
+- A function that takes an index (a number/id pointing to a valid gamestate in the gamestates list) and a data table.
 This function will compare determine whether the gamestate or data's priority overrides the current queued-gamestate and will replace the ```_qgs``` local variable with itself.

 #### SwitchGamestate
 - A function that essentially does what the gameloop does when it replaces the primary-gamestate with a queued-gamestate but immediately.
-It takes an indice (a number pointing to a valid gamestate in the gamestates list) and a data table.
-It will replace ```_gs``` and fire it's respective ```_exit``` callback, if existent, with the new-gamestate, for which the function will fire it's ```_enter``` callback (at indice 4), if existent, with the old-gamestate.
+It takes an index (a number/id pointing to a valid gamestate in the gamestates list) and a data table.
+It will replace ```_gs``` and fire it's respective ```_exit``` callback, if existent, with the new-gamestate, for which the function will fire it's ```_enter``` callback (at index 4 in gamestate), if existent, with the old-gamestate.
 ```lua
 -- Define our next gamestate
 local _ngs = gamestates[index]